 Scene ONE – Winter’s a bitch

-A couple of days ago, I shared a picture on my instagram stories of my morning face.
+A couple of days ago, I shared a picture on my Instagram stories of my morning face.
 With the gravity of the early hours of the day pulling down my facial features, I was basically a sloth.
 “I never wake up fresh and full of energy”, the caption read.
-An acquaintance suggested I increased the intake of raw fruits and vegetables in order to sort out the issue.
-The next day I got a text from a friend who’s living in the Caribbean.
+An acquaintance suggested I increase the intake of raw fruits and vegetables in order to sort out the issue.
+The next day I got a text from a friend who’s has traded The Netherlands for the Caribbean.
 “While I was living in Amsterdam I woke up like that every day.
-I felt drained, and was struggling with daily headaches.
+I felt drained and was struggling with daily headaches.
 I even went to the doctor and got my blood tested.
 Everything was fine.
 When we’re in The Netherlands, we get used to feeling like you do, but since I came here, ALL complaints were gone, just like that.
 Hey Ana, the sun is everything for us”.
 I knew what he meant by ‘us’.
 He meant ‘us’ Southern European, specifically ‘us’ Portuguese.

 I thought that I had learned to cope with a colder climate.
 But the greyness, people.
 Gray skies can kill.
 “Am I depressed?”
 I wondered.
 A couple of days later a week of unusual February sun came, and I got magically cured.
 I was a positive person again who believes she’s blessed, and all that shit.
 I text back: “I think you’re right, man.
 NEVER again am I spending one entire winter in The Netherlands.